jkereako/stats-html-scraper-api/README.md

 # STATS, LLC. scraper
-Scrapes data from [NESN's web site hosted with STATS](http://nesn.stats.com) using [Beautiful Soup 4.3.2](http://www.crummy.com/software/BeautifulSoup/) and returns a JSON object using Flask's [jsonify](http://flask.pocoo.org/docs/0.10/api/#flask.json.jsonify).
+A [Flask](http://flask.pocoo.org/) application which scrapes data from [NESN's web site hosted at STATS.com](http://nesn.stats.com) using [Beautiful Soup 4.3.2](http://www.crummy.com/software/BeautifulSoup/) and returns a JSON object using Flask's [jsonify](http://flask.pocoo.org/docs/0.10/api/#flask.json.jsonify).

-I began this project while employed at [NESN](http://nesn.com) to better understand Python and to learn Flask.
+I began this project while employed at [NESN](http://nesn.com) to better understand Python and to learn the Flask framework.
 The intended goal was to organize STATS's data into an intelligble resource for use with client applications.
-As you can see from the website, STATS contains HTML markup circa 1996.
+Take a look at STATS's website and you'll see contains HTML markup circa 1996.

-This API was never used for production, partly because scraping HTML is notoriously unreliable—1 year after original development and it still works—but mostly because there was no clear way to monetize this.
+This API was never used for production, partly because scraping HTML is notoriously unreliable—but, 1 year after original development and it still works—but mostly because there was no clear way to monetize this.
 As such, it was a purely acedemic exercise.

+I'm hoping someone can use this to build some neat client-side applications.

 # Installation
 See [`INSTALL.md`](https://github.com/jkereako/stats-html-scraper-api/blob/master/INSTALL.md).